 You will do a lot of walking

-San Jose del Cabo has many flights of stairs that descend from the resort down to the beach and not many elevators.
-Climbing them can be challenging if you are older.
-You may not want to wear sneakers if you are wearing a dress, but I would caution you about wearing flat flip-flops and certainly heels.
+Our resort had many flights of stairs descending from the resort to the beach and not many elevators.
+Be prepared by bringing sneakers.
+Depending on the landscape, they are much safer than wearing flip-flops or raised heels.
 The last thing you want to do is fly out of them and take a tumble.

 I suggest strapped sandals or espadrilles with some support on the bottom.
-You may end up doing a lot of walking and don’t want your ankles to wear out.
+You may do a lot of walking and don’t want your ankles to wear out.

 Beach bags